Sowrav14/OnlineJudge/readme.md

 - **Scalable Architecture**: Handles multiple submissions concurrently using RabbitMQ queues and fanout exchanges.
 - **Isolated Code Execution**: Uses Docker containers to securely execute and evaluate code against test cases.

-## Tech Stack

-This project was an opportunity to master and integrate a diverse set of technologies, each chosen for its specific strengths:

-- **Next.js**: A React-based framework for building a fast, server-rendered frontend with an intuitive developer experience.
-- **NextAuth.js**: Provides secure authentication with Google OAuth, GitHub OAuth, and manual login, ensuring robust user management.
-- **ShadCN UI**: A modern, customizable UI component library for creating a sleek, user-friendly interface.
-- **PostgreSQL**: A powerful relational database for storing user data, problems, submissions, and test cases.
-- **Prisma ORM**: Simplifies database interactions with type-safe queries and schema migrations.
-- **RabbitMQ**: Implements a queue for code submissions and a fanout exchange for real-time status updates, enabling scalability and decoupled communication.
-- **WebSocket (Node.js + TypeScript)**: Powers real-time updates for submission statuses, delivering a dynamic user experience.
-- **Docker**: Containerizes the Judge component for secure, isolated code execution and simplifies deployment with Docker Compose.
-- **Docker-in-Docker (DinD)**: Allows the Judge to run nested containers for executing user code in a controlled environment.
-- **Python Worker**: Manages code processing, test case execution, and problem storage, leveraging Python’s scripting capabilities.
-- **Bash & Python Scripting**: Used within the Judge to execute code and compare outputs against test cases.
-- **Supported Languages**: C++, Python, Java, and JavaScript for code submissions, broadening accessibility for users.

----

 ## 🔧 Tech Stack Breakdown